hackclub/hackclub/workshops/challenge_dumb_api/index.md

 ## Examples

-* https://api.github.com/zen – You’ll get a piece of advice.
-Reload for another randomly-decided line.
+* https://api.github.com/zen – get a piece of advice, reload for another randomly-decided line.
 Does almost nothing.
 * http://hypochondriapp.io/ – not an API, but same idea.
 Get the worst possible disease you could have from a symptom.
+* https://devnull-as-a-service.com/code/ – deletes whatever files you upload.

 The challenge is to create the API, but you are more than welcome to create an application like http://hypochondriapp.io/ that demonstrates your API.